telefonicaid/fiware-orion/test/acceptance/behave/feature_files_structure.md

     Actions executed before or after a feature and each scenario:
     >**Actions Before the feature:**
-    *modify the file `properties.json` from a template file, with all necessary configuration used in the test*.
+    *modify the file `properties.json` from a template file, with all necessary configuration used in the tests*.
     ```
       Setup: update properties test file from "epg_contextBroker.txt" and sudo local "false"
     ```